The controls that apply if you ship waste into or out of the UK.

 - is prohibited

-- requires prior notification and consent from the competent authorities concerned (also known as notification controls)
+- requires notification and consent from the competent authorities concerned before you ship (also known as notification controls)

-- can occur under Article 18 controls (also known as green list controls) – this is a lower form of control than notification, and mainly applies to shipment of non-hazardous waste
+- can occur under Article 18 controls (also known as green list controls) – this is a lower form of control than notification, and mainly applies to shipping non-hazardous waste

-International waste shipments (IWS) or transfrontier shipments of waste are other terms for exporting and importing waste – they mean the same thing.
+International waste shipments (IWS) or transfrontier shipments of waste are other terms for importing and exporting waste – they mean the same thing.

 If you produce, carry, import, keep or dispose of waste you have responsibilities.
-You have a legal duty of care to make sure your waste is handled safely and only passed to people who are authorised to receive it.
+You have a legal duty of care to make sure your waste is handled safely.
+Only pass it to people who are authorised to receive it.

 Everyone involved in the shipment must ensure that any waste is managed in an environmentally sound way that does not endanger human health.